Mahmoud-Morgan/Clients-Services-Moderation/README.md

 3-Clients Module to add, edit and delete clients from the database.
 The client’s data is

-   -Title - Description - Status - Contact Phone - Contract Start Date - Contract End Date).
+   - Title - Description - Status - Contact Phone - Contract Start Date - Contract End Date).

 4-checkboxes for the services each client is subscribed in (Facebook , Youtube , Twitter ,